haducloc/access-form/edit_form.md

 ' FORM CLOSE EVENT
-' When this edit form closes, refresh the parent form's subform (if parent is open).
+' When this form closes, refresh the parent form's subform (if the parent form is open).
 Private Sub Form_Close()

     Dim parentFormName As String
     Dim subFormName As String
     Dim frmParent As Form

-    ' Parent and subform control names
-    parentFormName = "ReturnTracking_MainForm"
+    ' Parent form and subform CONTROL names parentFormName = "ReturnTracking_MainForm"

-    subFormName = "ReturnTrackingQuery_Subform"
+    ' NOTE: This is the subform CONTROL name, not the form object name. subFormName = "ReturnTrackingQuery_Subform"

-    ' Only requery if parent form is open
-    If CurrentProject.AllForms(parentFormName).IsLoaded Then
+    ' Only refresh if the parent form is currently open If CurrentProject.AllForms(parentFormName).IsLoaded Then

-        ' Reference parent form
+        ' Get reference to the parent form
         Set frmParent = Forms(parentFormName)

         ' Refresh the listing subform